 The other way round, try to pick up on your partners signal’s – is she really aroused and enthusiastic?
 Or is she just going through the motions to please you?
 In fact… just ask her!
 That’s a first step towards having sex you both enjoy.

-“Dependency and Sexual Assertiveness in Relation to Acquiescing to Undesired Sex in Young Women.”
+Reference: “Dependency and Sexual Assertiveness in Relation to Acquiescing to Undesired Sex in Young Women.”
 Presented at the 2016 Society for the Scientific Study of Sexuality Annual Meeting.

 This article was first published on 22 February 2017.
+Persons in the picture are models.

 Do you have sex when you don't really want to?
 Need to share or ask questions?
 Go to our forum, let's talk.